-Avoid hiring healthcare workers who lack the temperaments, sensitivities, empathy and self-control they need to provide the care that you require of them!
+Avoid hiring healthcare workers who lack the temperaments, sensitivities, empathy and self-control they need to provide the care that you require of them with the Nursing Aptitude and Personality Assessment.
 Before you invest time and money to train a new employee, test your applicants for:

 - Communication Skills